-Do you conduct due diligence aligned to the 5-step approach defined in the OECD guidelines?
-Discuss the due diligence they have conducted and any outcomes.
-Did this due diligence identify any red flags and, if so, what action have you taken?
-Discuss any red flag issues with the supplier and agree corrective actions.
-Supply chain information Do you have information on the source of precious metals and stones you use in your business operations?
-Information on the form, type and weight of materials input available: e.g., for precious stones: the origin of the material, locations where it is consolidated before export, method of extraction, weight, transportation route.
-Supplier details including Know Your Counterparty (KYC) information.
-If no, work on a system/database which will cover the above information in cooperation with your suppliers.
+Do you conduct due diligence aligned to the 5-step approach defined in Discuss the due diligence they have conducted and any outcomes.
+Did this due diligence identify any red flags and the OECD guidelines? so, what action have you taken? a, 11 Discuss any red flag issues with the supplier a agree corrective actions. nd Supply chain information If yes, review if: Do you have information on the source of precious metals and stones you use in your business operations?
+Information on the form, type and weight of materials input available: e.g., for precious stones: the origin of the material, locations where it is consolidated before export, meth extraction, weight, transportation route. od of Supplier details including Know Your Counterparty (KYC) information.
+If no, work on a system/database which will co the above information in cooperation with you suppliers.
 Do you have a system to ensure that all key parameters of finished products you are supplying are accurately disclosed and that any diamonds are certified by KPCS and WDSW?
-Check that all the fineness of metal and the attributes of diamonds and coloured gemstones are correctly stated on invoices, and that the supplier has a system to verify the accuracy of these declarations.
+Check that all the fineness of metal and the attributes of diamonds and colored gemstones correctly stated on invoices, and that the supp has a system to verify the accuracy of these declarations.
 Do you have measures in place to ensure that the product safety you sell meets consumer protection legislative requirements?
 If yes, please make sure that the information you are providing is in line with national laws and international standards.
 Use of hazardous materials, plating, irradiation.
-Reporting Do you communicate and report your sustainability efforts?
-Review the public report - make sure this covers performance on key issues that are covered within this guide.
-Grievance channel Do you have an active grievance channel?
+Reporting Review the public report - make sure this cove ers Do you communicate and report your sustainability efforts? performance on key issues that are covered w this guide. rithin Grievance channel Do you have an active grievance channel?
 (Please explain what the process is and how this is monitored.)
-Check whether the mechanism is easily accessible.
+Check whether the mechanism is easily acces sible.
 Certifications and initiatives: Please advise any industry or other initiatives covering sustainability that you are a member of.
 Do you hold any sustainability or related certifications or have your policies or systems been audited and if so when and by whom?
-You may want to ask for copies of or check online any certifications declared - For example, RJC certifications are accessible here .
+You may want to ask for copies of or check or any certifications declared - For example, RJC certifications are accessible here .